sammyZi/Student-Attendence-React-Native/README.md

 # 🛕 Student Attendance App (React Native)

-A React Native app to manage student attendance for temple sessions using student card numbers and date selection.
+A React Native app to manage student attendance for sessions using student card numbers and date selection.

 ---